HarryTrimble/service_register/README.md

 # Service register

-Single list of government services, as a user would recognise them.
+List of government services, as a user would recognise them.

 Good services are verbs.
 Bad services are nouns.